Mo45/Rust-Server-Website-Template/README.md

 See a demo at https://demo.ruster.site

+## Using WordPress?
+Take a look at RSWT WordPress Theme :metal:

+RSWT WordPress Theme [demo](http://rust.krasin.space/wordpress/).
+Theme available for [Patrons](https://www.patreon.com/bePatron?u=8929240) only.

-## Extended access and help for Patreon Patrons :metal:
+## Extended access for Patreon Patrons :metal:

-If you don't want to mess around with setting up a template or hosting, I can help you with that if you become my Patron and donate $10 or more.
-Also, all patrons will have an extended access to Template features, private modules, and [additional template styles](https://demo.ruster.site/?v=2) right after release.
+If you become my Patron and donate $10 or more, you will have an extended access to Template features, private modules, and [additional template styles](https://demo.ruster.site/?v=2) right after release.

 You can help me by giving back to support developement.
 Become my patron on [Patreon](https://www.patreon.com/bePatron?u=8929240).